jaaack-wang/word_guesser_for_wordle-like_word_games/README.md

 ## Purpose

 The main purpose of this program is to help myself to play Wordle-like word games.
-I always see myself a competent or an advanced English speaker, but when I played Wordle, I found it hard or unnatural for me to just come up with a 5-letter word based on certain clues, so I have never really passed a game without "cheating".
+I always see myself as a competent or an advanced English speaker, but when I played Wordle, I found it hard or unnatural for me to just come up with a 5-letter word based on certain clues, so I have never really passed a game without "cheating".
 However, when I played [a Chinese version of Wordle](https://cheeaun.github.io/chengyu-wordle/?fbclid=IwAR1zrZZ8ME5SB5q8ILTXZJ7yQ9bGI677E1RSpqkpqVN1B0btwL1W1rbk2so) guessing 4-char idioms, that instantly becomes a piece of cake for me.
 I can think of possible combinations effortlessly and get my guesses right with few tries (on average around 3 tries or less?) just on my own.

-As a linguist, I realized that this interesting phenomenon may have to do with how I mentally process Chinese and English as a native and non-native speaker.
-So I gave up the idea that I could play the Original Wordle as well as native English speakers and designed this simple program to give myself hints when palying Wordle.
+As a linguist, I realized that this interesting phenomenon may have to do with how I mentally process Chinese and English as a native and a non-native speaker respectively.
+So I gave up the idea that I could play the original Wordle as well as native English speakers and designed this simple program to give myself hints when playing Wordle.

 ## Usage

 If you rely on this program entirely to play Wordle game, the game will become no fun.
 Instead, I would suggest you to utilize this program as something that give hints.
-In line with this, the program was not designed to automatically play the Wordle-like games on a webpage (that would make it more complicated too).
+In line with this, the program was not designed to automatically play the Wordle-like games on a webpage.

 The following is a test example run on Feb 6, 2022 exclusivly using the program.

-- Initialization
+### Initialization

 ```python
 >>> from wordGuesser import Guesser